Skip to main content

 4. Click the Add button.

-6. Click the pencil icon belonging to the automatically added action, indicated with a red T; step through the detail editor raised to confirm the addition.
+6. Click the QC Verification icon belonging to the automatically added action, indicated with a red T, verification for any entry or detail is completed by reviewing the entry or detail and fully completing the associated wizard.

 JavaScript errors detected